 The biggest benefit of the split prism is the ability to accurately focus when doing closeup and macro photography.
 Even on modern digital cameras, autofocus does not work well for macro photography.

-The viewfinder is a pentaprism, which is much higher quality than the pentamirror found in lower end camera models.
+The viewfinder is a pentaprism, which is much higher quality than the pentamirror found in lower-end camera models.
 With a 50mm lens, the viewfinder has 0.75x magnification and covers 92% of the frame.

 Why a Split Prism for Macro?

-At macro magnification, a thin depth of field means any camera movement will change the focus point.
+At macro magnification, having a thin depth of field means any camera movement will change the focus point.
 Trying to use autofocus will just cause the camera to continually hunt for focus.
-A tripod can help, but focus still won't be perfect every time.
+A tripod can help, but the focus still won't be perfect every time.

 The next issue is if you want to use extension rings, a bellows, or manual focus lens, the autofocus is not going to work.
-Plus, the focus indicator will be unreliable as there may not be enough light hitting the phase detect sensor in a DSLR.
+Plus, the focus indicator will be unreliable as there may not be enough light hitting the phase-detect sensor in a DSLR.